-Meet George, 22, and find out about life as a wheelwright in Devon.
+Meet George, 22, and find out about life as a wheelwright (a craft woodworker) in Devon.
 Part of our Bitesize world of work series.

 "Every day's a learning day here at the workshop.
 You're never doing the same thing."

 - George handcrafts wheels out of wood for things like carriages and canons

 - George enjoyed Design and Technology at school and wanted a job that involved working with his hands

 - He started his job as an apprenticeship at the company he now works for.